Justinvd0203/Schiphol-Assignment-V3/README.md

 ### Analyse and return dataset

 To analyse the data it had to be grouped and counted by Source Airport ID.
-After it had to be sorted and limited to 10 values descending values.
-Finally, these results are saved in a .csv file using pandas.
+After it had to be sorted and limited to 10 descending values.
+Finally, these results are saved in a .csv file using pandas:

 ![Image of local environment](/images/Analysis%20results.png)

 ## Task #2

-The difficult task here is to perform aggregation on a streaming dataset and return the analysis.
+The difficult task here is to perform aggregation on a streaming dataset and return the analysis real-time.

 To achieve this task 2 is divided into the following parts: